-(a) Principles
+a) Principles

-The official Open ranking of the FIE takes into account the best six results of the World Cup or Grand Prix competitions in which the fencer has participated, with a limit of no more than three from any one continent, plus the World Championships or Olympic Games.
+The official Open ranking of the FIE takes into account the best six results of the World Cup or Grand Prix competitions in which the fencer has participated, with a limit of no more than three from any one continent, plus the World Championships or Olympic Games and the Zonal Championships.

-The official Junior ranking of the FIE takes into account the best six results of the World Cup competitions in which the fencer has participated, with a limit of no more than five from any one continent, as well as the World Championships.
-If all the competitions in a particular weapon take place on the same continent, then the ranking shall take into account the best five World Cup results without restriction of continent.
+b) The official Junior ranking of the FIE takes into account the best six results of the World Cup competitions in which the fencer has participated, with a limit of no more than three from

-For both Open and Junior rankings, the ranking is kept up to date; that is, a competition in one year cancels out the corresponding competition of the previous year, and the points allocated for a competition cancel out the points attributed to the same competition in the previous season.
-If a competition does not take place in the current season, the points obtained at the same competition in the previous season are deleted on the anniversary of the competition.

-In the event of equal points, the winner is the one who has gained the most first places, then second places, etc. If there is a complete tie, the fencers are ranked equal.

-After each World Cup or Grand Prix competition, the Central Office of the FIE updates the official FIE ranking.

-Except where special rules apply, the official up-to-date FIE ranking is the deciding factor for all rankings, seedings, exemptions, etc.
+- any one continent, as well as the World Championships and the Zonal Championships. - c) For both Open and Junior rankings, the ranking is kept up to date; that is, a competition in one year cancels out the corresponding competition of the previous year, and the points allocated for a competition cancel out the points attributed to the same competition in the previous season.
+If a competition does not take place in the current season, the points obtained at the same competition in the previous season are deleted on the anniversary of the competition. - d) In the event of equal points, the winner is the one who has gained the most first places, then second places, etc. If there is a complete tie, the fencers are ranked equal. - e) After each World Cup or Grand Prix competition, the Central Office of the FIE updates the official FIE ranking. - f) Except where special rules apply, the official up-to-date FIE ranking is the deciding factor for all rankings, seedings, exemptions, etc.

-(b) Scale of points
+2. Scale of points

-The ranking is based on the following points system:
+a) The ranking is based on the following points system: